 The Committee engages an external compensation consultant to assist it by providing information, analysis and other advice relating to our executive compensation program and the decisions resulting from its annual executive compensation review.
-For 2017, the Committee again retained Compensia Inc. ("Compensia"), a national compensation consulting firm to serve as its compensation consultant.
+For 2018, the Committee again retained Compensia Inc. ("Compensia"), a national compensation consulting firm, to serve as its compensation consultant.
 This compensation consultant serves at the discretion of the Committee.

-As advisor to the Committee during 2017, Compensia:
+As advisor to the Committee during 2018, Compensia:

-- provided research, analyses and design expertise in developing executive and incentive compensation programs, including equity awards; - assisted the Committee in determining the appropriate pool of stock to grant to all employees in respect of 2017, as well as allocations to key executives and Board members; and - provided general advice to the Committee with respect to compensation decisions pertaining to the Chief Executive Officer and senior executives.
+- provided research, analyses and design expertise in developing executive and incentive compensation programs, including equity awards; and - provided general advice to the Committee with respect to compensation decisions pertaining to the Chief Executive Officer and senior executives.

-In 2017, Compensia did not provide any services to us other than the consulting services to the Committee.
+In 2018, Compensia did not provide any services to us other than the consulting services to the Committee.
 The Committee regularly reviews the objectivity and independence of the advice provided by its compensation consultant on executive compensation.
-In 2017, the Committee considered the six specific independence factors adopted by the SEC and reflected in the NYSE listing standards and determined that the work performed by Compensia did not raise any conflicts of interest.
+In 2018, the Committee considered the six specific independence factors adopted by the SEC and reflected in the NYSE listing standards and determined that the work performed by Compensia did not raise any conflicts of interest.